MicrosoftDocs/azure-devops-docs/docs/boards/plans/safe-plan-track-boards.md

 Once you publish the list, work item IDs are assigned.
 Each team can then start working with their work items, adding details and assigning work to team members and to sprints.

-To learn more, see [Bulk add or modify work items with Excel](../backlogs/office/bulk-add-modify-work-items-excel.md).
+To learn more about bulk update, see the [Bulk add or update work items](#bulk-update) section provided later in this article.

 ### Document Portfolio Vision and Strategic Themes